uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

   - ISO 인증 문서 제공
   - Provides on-demand access to AWS compliance reports and documents.
   - Primarily used for managing and tracking infrastructure as code(IaC) configurations, not directly related to credential auditing.
+  - The best resource for a user to find compliance-related information and reports about AWS
   - ex) A cloud practitioner needs to obtain AWS compliance reports before migrating an environment to the AWS Cloud.

 ■ **Knowledge Center**